**Eugene & Springfield Cancel Flock Contracts!!**

 back to top

-Does ICE track people with Flock / ALPR data?
+Does ICE track people with Flock data?

 Yes.